elastest/elastest.io-docs/docs/jenkins/index.md

 From a standard Jenkins Job, this plugin allows you:

-* Send the Job’s logs to ElasTest
+* Send the logs generated during the build of a Job to ElasTest
 * Request an EUS TSS that provides browsers on demand, which can be used during the build.

 <br>